The Chart for Akerna Corp. (KERN) Is Flashing Mixed Signals

 Sponsored

-The average price from analysts is $1.50, which is $3.59 above the current price.
-Today, the average trading volume of KERN was 8.38M shares.
+The average price from analysts is $1.50, which is $1.37 above the current price.
+KERN currently public float of 33.36M and currently shorts hold a 0.66% ratio of that float.
+Today, the average trading volume of KERN was 8.90M shares.

 KERN’s Market Performance

-KERN stocks went up by 0.56% for the week, with a monthly drop of -4.12% and a quarterly performance of -63.13%, while its annual performance rate touched -95.23%.
-The volatility ratio for the week stands at 8.60% while the volatility levels for the past 30 days are set at 9.98% for Akerna Corp.
-The simple moving average for the period of the last 20 days is 6.31% for KERN stocks with a simple moving average of -85.95% for the last 200 days.
+KERN stocks went down by -13.79% for the week, with a monthly drop of -21.41% and a quarterly performance of -69.54%, while its annual performance rate touched -95.74%.
+The volatility ratio for the week stands at 11.25% while the volatility levels for the past 30 days are set at 9.40% for Akerna Corp.
+The simple moving average for the period of the last 20 days is -11.96% for KERN stocks with a simple moving average of -88.04% for the last 200 days.

 Analysts’ Opinion of KERN